E-cyborg/internshala/Kanhaiya Lal Bohra/Django Project Setup/django_set/README.md

-# Django REST & Celery Boilerplate
+# Django REST, Celery & Telegram Bot Boilerplate

-This project is a production-ready Django REST Framework (DRF) setup, including JWT authentication, a simple blog/comments API, and Celery integration with Redis for background tasks.
+This project is a modern Django REST Framework (DRF) setup, including JWT authentication, a simple blog/comments API, Celery integration with Redis for background tasks, and a Telegram Bot integration to collect user info.
 The project is organized for clarity and easy extensibility.

 ## Features